Front-Wheel Drive vs. All-Wheel Drive: Weighing the Pros and Cons

 The additional traction offered by AWD has its benefits, but the addition of the system itself has its drawbacks as well.
 First, there’s the higher initial cost when purchasing a new all-wheel drive vehicle.
 Second, as previously mentioned, adding more drivetrain components adds weight and reduces fuel economy, often by several mpg, which increases operating costs.
 Third, typical AWD components such as the driveshaft, transfer case, rear axle, etc. eat up valuable space in the passenger and cargo area.
 Finally, because these components add complexity, they may need maintenance, repair, or replacement down the road, siphoning even more money from the owner’s wallet.

-While AWD can help get you going when the going gets tough, it will not help stop your vehicle any better than FWD in adverse conditions.
+While AWD can help get you going when the going gets tough, it will not help stop your vehicle any better than FWD in challenging conditions.
 In fact, the added weight of the system can actually increase stopping distances.
 The false sense of security owners of AWD and 4WD vehicles may have when they don’t fully understand how their drivetrain system functions can lead to unintended consequences.

 4 Questions to Ask Before Buying a Used Car